‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 Also, if you're Murph, don't go on a camping trip.

-I decided that when I depart from this life, I'd like to leave something at least to be remembered on some man's lodge pole.
+Yeah, we might not have food.
+I decided that when I depart from this life, I'd like to leave something, at least to be remembered on some man's lodge pole.

-Good high school yearbook quote:
+Good high school year, but quote.

+Double feature choice.
+What do you have, Dad?
 You're watching Jeremiah Johnson and then something else.

 Jeremiah Johnson, Outlord Josie Ruby-Wells.
+Yeah.

 And the searchers.
+Oh, yeah.

 By the way, he's probably done that.